rking32/filehoster/README.md

   `db` - Your MongoDB URL

-  `adminusername` - Your admin username, will be explained later
+  `adminuser` - Your admin username, will be explained later

-  `adminpassword` - Your admin username, will be explained later
+  `adminpass` - Your admin username, will be explained later

 ## Step 2
 Install requirements using the following command in terminal: